-The seeking of inner balance – it’s a freaking journey.
+The seeking of inner balance – of holistic wellness – is a freaking journey.
 How do we figure out what to do?

-Dedicating time in our lives to activities we love, allowing ourselves to feel joy, is part of healing.
+Dedicating time to activities we love, allowing ourselves to feel joy, is part of healing.

 - Eat plant-based.
 Pay attention to how your body and mind feels after eating certain foods.

-- Acknowledging the inner nudges you receive.
+- Acknowledge the inner nudges you receive.
 Your intuition has a lot to say and is on your team.
 It speaks subtly.
 Ie, it’s not loud and is more like a whisper.
 It won’t come at you with ferocity all the time.
 That’s only in times of danger or when it really wants a message delivered to you.
 It’s normally quite subtle but you will be rewarded if you listen to what it has to say.
 You were just taught from a young age that it shouldn’t be trusted.
 Commit to unlearning that toxic belief.
-You are now being called to do the work of learning how to honour and respect the wisdom within you.
+You are now being called to do the work of learning how to honor and respect the wisdom within you.

 - Be willing to do the work.
 Getting guidance from others is a powerful part of healing, but the change happens when you put the healing suggestions to work in your life.
 This about doing the work and realizing no one else can do it for you.

 - Question the belief that you need someone else to fix you.
 This way of thinking has created the “treat the symptom” medical system.
 You can’t outsource your healing.
 You have to be willing to do the work.